-The JCCP works closely with all segments of the aesthetics sector and actively monitors e-mail correspondence and social media postings across a number of social media domains and providers.
+The JCCP works closely with all segments of the aesthetics sector and actively monitors e mail correspondence and social media postings across a number of social media domains and providers.
 The JCCP applies strict criteria for the use of such media communications and encourages all members of the aesthetic industry to strive at all times to ensure that all posted communications should be accurate and professional with regard to content and conversational narrative.
 The JCCP is aware that a number of difficult issues have been raised with regard to the use of both public 'open' and 'closed' social media platforms.
+In particular there have been a number of incidents where aesthetic practitioners have escalated differences in opinion into a number of potentially defamatory personal statements to both individuals and to their companies.
 The JCCP supports social media platforms as a means to enable practitioners to converse on key issues, share best practice, promote positive practice and to mentor each other in order to improve practice and patient safety.
+For the main part social media is used appropriately and the JCCP is of the opinion that it has worked extremely well, but on occasions the 'rules of responsible and ethical' use of social media have been eroded, causing unreasonable challenge and concern to members of the profession.
+It is for this reason that the JCCP has produced guidelines on the ethical use of social media.